PFMassiani/ccf-pyspark/README.md

 gunzip /tmp/cit-HepTh.txt.gz
 ```

 The graphs are now in your `/tmp` directory.
-You can now move them to the directory you want, but don't forget to change the paths in main.py accordingly.
+You can now move them to the directory you want, but don't forget to change the paths in `main.py` accordingly.

 ### On DataBricks

-Once you have downloaded the graph, execute the following in a Python notebook:
+Once you have downloaded the graphs, execute the following in a Python notebook:
 ```
 dbutils.fs.mv("file:/tmp/web-Google.txt", "dbfs:/FileStore/tables/web-Google.txt")
 dbutils.fs.mv("file:/tmp/cit-HepTh.txt", "dbfs:/FileStore/tables/cit-HepTh.txt")